ibm-cloud-docs/ibm-cloud-provider-for-terraform/faqs.md

 {: faq}
 {: support}

 The sample code block allows to create the resources of the same type in a sequential order.
-For more information, about creating a trigger that listens to an Event Streams instance block, see [Event Streams_trigger](/docs/openwhisk?topic=openwhisk-pkg_event_streams#eventstreams_trigger).
+For more information, about creating a trigger that listens to an Event Streams instance block, see [Event Streams Terraform](/docs/EventStreams?topic=EventStreams-eventstreams-terraform) reference.

     ```terraform
     resource "ibm_function_trigger" "trigger" {